Camilabperez/Deteccion-fraude-ML/Readme.md

 - Developing and evaluating machine learning models for financial fraud detection.
 - Conducting research on fraud detection algorithms and techniques.
 - Training data analysts and data scientists on fraud detection methodologies.

-Feel free to use this dataset in your projects, experiments, or research.
-You are encouraged to create notebooks or other analysis tools to explore and visualize the data.
-If you find the dataset useful, please consider upvoting to show your support.